verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 ### Keep it small

-The new image is three times smaller than the previous, around 150 MB instead 500MB, that’s all.
-We have optimized using [Multi Stage build](https://medium.com/capital-one-tech/multi-stage-builds-and-dockerfile-b5866d9e2f84), this allow us to exclude dependencies and assets are not required for the runtime.
+The new image is three times smaller than the previous, shrinking down from 500MB to 150MB.
+We achieved this level of optimization by using [multi-stage build](https://medium.com/capital-one-tech/multi-stage-builds-and-dockerfile-b5866d9e2f84) which allows excluding dependencies and assets not required for the runtime.

 ### Environment Variables